jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 The 2018-2019 season was much more up or down, especially at the beginning of the season, and that can be seen by the very jagged lines for both offensive and defensive efficiency.
-However, the team clearly got hot at the perfect time three games with over a 20 net efficiency in the SEC and NCAA Tournaments against Tennessee, Kansas, and North Carolina.
+However, the team got hot at the perfect time three games with over a 20 net efficiency in the SEC and NCAA Tournaments against Tennessee, Kansas, and North Carolina.